Gooey321/simple-physics-engine/README.md

 - Gravity and friction simulation
 - Player control with keyboard input
 - Simple rendering of objects on a canvas
+- Adding rectangles of various sizes to the canvas

 ## Getting Started